Clear Coat Scratch

 Understanding that not all clear coat scratches are created equal, you as a car owner will literally have to treat each scratch separately.
 One of my favorite car paint scratch repair kits is the following from Turtle Wax.

-Turtle Wax T-234KT Premium Grade Scratch Repair Kit
+Turtle Wax Scratch Repair Kit on Amazon

 • Perfect DIY kit for most clear coat scratches to either remove completely, or diminish significantly